Iran General Information

 Iran destination for all seasons!

 Iran is one of the few countries that have all four distinguished seasons.
 And at any time of the year, in each section of the country, one of the four seasons is visible.
-Iran’s variety in terms of temperature, humidity and rainfall differs from place to place and season to season.
-Length of the seasons differs in different regions.
+Iran’s variety in terms of temperature, rainfall and humidity differs from season to season and place to place.
+Length of the seasons also differs in different regions.
 It is a county in southwest Asian, country of mountains and deserts.
-Eastern Iran is dominated by a high plateau, with large salt flats and vast sand deserts.
-The plateau is surrounded by even higher mountains, including the Zagros to the west and the Elburz to the north.
+Eastern parts of Iran is dominated by a high plateau, with large salt flats and vast sand deserts.
+The plateau itself is surrounded by even higher mountains, including the Zagros Range to the west and the Elburz Range to the north.

 Iran in the heart of Silk Road is one of the world’s most treasured travel destinations for all seasons, blessed as it is with extraordinary historical sites, exquisite landscapes and a fascinating culture.
 Most foreigners are likely to find their preconceptions shattered.
 You will find Iranians warm and friendly, keen to practice their English and quick with the tea invites.